rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

     macros.

-- Early lint pass: Works on [AST nodes] after [macro expansion] and name resolution, just before [HIR lowering].
+- Early lint pass: Works on [AST nodes] after [macro expansion] and name resolution, just before [AST lowering].
 These lints are for purely syntactical lints.
   - Example: The [`unused_parens`] lint checks for parenthesized-expressions in situations where they are not needed, like an `if` condition.